dmunn/Kempfolds/README.md

 <!-- PROJECT SHIELDS -->
 [![Build Status](https://travis-ci.org/dmunn/Kempfolds.svg?branch=master)](https://travis-ci.org/dmunn/Kempfolds)

-Get a random Kemfolds image from [Kempfolds blog](http://kempfolds.blogspot.com/)
+Get a random Kemfolds image from [Kempfolds blog](http://kempfolds.blogspot.com/).

+The mini application found within the `src` is a means to an end.
+It's not a strategic solution by any means so please do keep that in mind when reviewing.
+An idea to rearchitect and turn the `src` code into a scraper and store the assets within an unstructured / file store (e.g. S3).
+That would have a knock on effect of course of the flask app.

 ## Getting Started

-This is still in a PoC stage so at this stage a "Getting Started" section cannot be provided.

 ### Development